TedDesigns/Education-Management-System/README.md

 # Education-Management-System
-Designed and implemented an Education Management System for my graduation project at Wuhan University of Technology.
+Developed an Education Management System for graduation project at Wuhan University of Technology.
+Leveraged PHP and MySQL to create a dynamic platform facilitating student-teacher interaction through class management, assignment tracking, and timetable visualization.